David Eagleman

 He is a Guggenheim Fellow and a New York Times-bestselling author published in 32 languages.
-He is the writer and presenter of the Emmy-nominated international television series, The Brain with David Eagleman.
+He is the writer and presenter of the international television series The Brain with David Eagleman and the host of the podcast Inner Cosmos with David Eagleman.
+His podcast has been ranked as the number-one science podcast on Apple several times and in 2024 was nominated for the best science podcast of the year at the iHeart Podcast Awards at SXSW.

 Biography

-Eagleman was born in New Mexico to Arthur and Cirel Egelman, a Jewish physician and biology teacher, respectively.
-Eagleman decided to change his name from Egelman after discovering alternative spellings in personal genealogy research.
+Eagleman was born on April 25, 1971, in New Mexico to a physician father and a biology teacher mother.
 An early experience of falling from a roof raised his interest in understanding the neural basis of time perception.
 He attended the Albuquerque Academy for high school.
-As an undergraduate at Rice University, he majored in British and American literature.
-He spent his junior year abroad at Oxford University.
-He graduated from Rice in 1993.
+As an undergraduate at Rice University, he majored in British and American literature and in his junior year studied abroad at Oxford University.
 He earned his PhD in Neuroscience at Baylor College of Medicine in 1998, followed by a postdoctoral fellowship at the Salk Institute.

-Eagleman is currently an adjunct professor at Stanford University, after directing a neuroscience research laboratory for 10 years at Baylor College of Medicine.
-He serves as the Chief Science Advisor for the Mind Science Foundation, and is the youngest member of the board of directors of the Long Now Foundation.
-Eagleman is a Guggenheim Fellow, a Fellow of the Institute for Ethics and Emerging Technologies, and a council member on the World Economic Forum's Global Agenda Council on Neuroscience & Behavior.
-He was voted one of Houston's Most Stylish men, and Italy's Style fashion magazine named Eagleman one of the "Brainiest, Brightest Idea Guys" and featured him on the cover.
+Eagleman is an adjunct professor at Stanford University, after directing a neuroscience research laboratory for 10 years at Baylor College of Medicine.
+He is a Guggenheim Fellow and serves as a member of the board of directors of the Long Now Foundation.
+Italy's Style fashion magazine named Eagleman one of the "Brainiest, Brightest Idea Guys" and featured him on the cover.
 He was awarded the Science Educator Award by the Society for Neuroscience.
-He has spun off several companies from his research, including BrainCheck, which helps medical professionals assess and diagnose cognitive impairment and dementia, and Neosensory, which uses sound-to-touch sensory substitution to feed data streams into the brain, as described in his TED talk.
+He has spun off several companies from his research, including BrainCheck, which helps medical professionals assess and diagnose cognitive impairment and dementia, and Neosensory, which used sound-to-touch sensory substitution to feed data streams into the brain, as described in his TED talk.

-Eagleman has been profiled in magazines such as the New Yorker, Texas Monthly, and Texas Observer, on pop-culture television programs such as The Colbert Report and on the scientific program Nova Science Now.
+Eagleman has been profiled in magazines such as the New Yorker, and has been on television programs such as The Colbert Report.
 Stewart Brand wrote that "David Eagleman may be the best combination of scientist and fiction-writer alive".
-Eagleman founded Deathswitch, an internet based dead man's switch service, in 2007.
-He also appeared on MPR News, in a segment called Ask a Neuroscientist, where he answered audience-submitted questions.
+In 2025 he was given the Woz Innovation Award from Steve Wozniak.

-As opposed to committing to strict atheism or to a particular religious position, Eagleman who was raised Jewish, refers to himself as a possibilian, which distinguishes itself from atheism and agnosticism by studying the structure of the possibility space.
+As opposed to committing to strict atheism or to a particular religious position, Eagleman refers to himself as a possibilian, which distinguishes itself from atheism and agnosticism by studying the structure of the possibility space.